Rebecca E. Field

 I got tenure, so am now an illustrious Associate Professor!
 My last jobs were visiting scholar positions at Reed College in Portland, Oregon and Cambridge University in the UK.
 Before that I was at Bowdoin College, UC Santa Cruz and University of Wisconsin-Madison.
 I got my PhD from the University of Chicago in August of 2000.
 My BA (in mathematics and studio art) is from Bowdoin College.

 My main area of research is on the interactions between algebraic geometry and algebraic topology, particularly actions of algebraic groups on varieties.
 One tool to study group actions is the classifying spaces of the group, which encodes all possible actions, and one way to study these classifying spaces is to look at their invariants.
 For example, if one is interested in characteristic classes of principal G bundles over smooth algebraic varieties, one would look at the Chow ring of the classifying space BG in the sense of Totaro (this is a limit of Chow rings of finite dimensional approximations of BG - the Chow ring is the ring of algebraic cycles mod rational equivalence).
+I have recently started thinking about the motivic version of these types of computations.

 I have an exciting paper joint with Ian Grojnowski (preprints available on request) "BSO(2n) as an extension of BO(2n) by BSp(2n)" in which we show that for any cohomology theory, there is a copy of the cohomology of BSp(2n, C) sitting inside the cohomology of BSO(2n,C)!
 This is despite the fact that there is no map between SO(2n) and Sp(2n).
 Moreover, that copy of BSp(2n) encodes the difference between the cohomology of BO(2n,C) and that of BSO(2n,C).
 This is particularly nice both because BO(2n) and BSp(2n) are more thoroughly understood than BSO(2n) and because this is a very strong generalization of the Langlands transfer map from the representation ring of SO to the representation ring of Sp (recall Sp(2n) and SO(2n+1) are Langlands dual; the map of representation rings comes from SO(2n) contained in SO(2n+1)).
 This transfer map gives a map from the K-theory of BSO to the K-theory of BSp (since K theory is just the representation ring completed at the augmentation ideal), but not only does it lift to all other cohomology theories, but we have a map lifting it to the level of classifying spaces, albeit in a highly non-geometric way.